Tuesday, September 2, 2025

 She asked if I had bought the suit specifically for this event or if I always wear vintage clothes.
 He loves wearing vintage clothes, replied my wife.
 He wears this to the office regularly, she said.

-The lady smiled and said how much she loved the high-waisted pants with fish-tail back, the button suspenders, the shoes, … the whole style.
+The lady smiled and said how much she loved the high-waisted pants with the fish-tail back, the button suspenders, the shoes, … the whole style.

 Thank you, I said.
 How about you, I asked, did you buy that dress just for tonight?